feedbackwp/plugin-readmes/readme.txt

 5. Add shortcode [ratemypost] to your posts or embed rating widgets automatically in the Settings

 == Changelog ==

+= 4.0.1 =
+* Ensure rating metaboxes in edit screen are shown when necessary.
+* Added better support for decimal average rating input during bulk-rating.

 = 4.0.0 =
 * [Bulk-Rating Tool](https://feedbackwp.com/docs/#Bulk_Rating_Tool) to add ratings to posts without votes.